-Venezuelan Carne Mechada (Shredded Meat)
+Venezuelan Carne Mechada (Shredded Beef)

 Carne mechada is one of my favorite ways of cooking meat ever.
-This way of cooking shredded meat is packed with flavor and is extremely versatile.
+This way of cooking shredded beef is packed with flavor and is extremely versatile.
 You can eat it with some rice and beans or with arepas (as I do in the picture below) , empanadas or pastelitos.

 It is just so amazing!